Updated May 6, 2022

 The healthcare field offers a wide variety of career choices.
 It’s important that you honestly ask yourself how you would like to spend a majority of your days — in direct contact with patients, playing an administrative role, or working independently.
-Each role plays an integral part in healthcare and affects patient care, whether directly or indirectly.
+There are careers that match each of these descriptions, for example: Respectively, they include certified optician assistants, patient access specialists and certified medical coders, to name just three.
+Each role plays an integral part in healthcare and affects patient care, directly or indirectly.

-2. What are the requirements to entering this field?
+2. What are the requirements for entering this field?

 Once you decide where you would like to focus your energy, it’s important to determine what the requirements are for entering your specific field.